AGI-Eval-Official/agi-eval/docs/en/installation.md

 # 🛠️ Environment Setup

-The following provides the setup process for the **AGI-Eval** dependency environment, requirements for custom datasets, and requirements for evaluation models.
+The following provides the setup process for the `agi-eval` dependency environment, requirements for custom datasets, and requirements for evaluation models.

 We strongly recommend using `conda` to manage your Python environment.